CQ/CE Publishing Project Director(s)

 CONTACT QUARTERLY, a vehicle for moving ideas, is a journal of contemporary dance and improvisation.
 Presenting materials that spring from the experience of doing, we exist to encourage articulation and dialogue, and to stimulate activity and exploration within the field of movement and its performance.
 CQ is the longest living, independent, artist-made, non-profit, reader-supported magazine devoted to the dancer's voice.

-In January 2020, after producing the final issue of CQ as a print periodical, Vol. 45.1, we've transitioned to publishing exclusively online.
+In January 2020, after producing the final issue of CQ as a print periodical, Vol. 45.1, we transitioned to publishing exclusively online.

 We are welcoming year-round submissions for two online publications:

 CQ Unbound has been the online wing of CQ dance journal since 2008.
-Exclusively for subscribers, it contains original writings and full transcripts of print interviews that extend the content of the print journal.
+Exclusively for subscribers through 2020, it opened to public access on January 1, 2021.
+CQ Unbound contains original writings and full transcripts of print interviews that extend the content of the print journal.
 These in-depth articles offer a rare inside look at the thoughts, practices, and creative processes of contemporary dance and movement artists.
-In 2020, our Unbound publication schedule shifted to year-round, with greatly expanded content.

 See our Submission Guidelines here.

-Founded in 1975, Contact Quarterly began as a forum for discussion of the emerging dance form Contact Improvisation (CI).
+Founded in 1975 as the Contact Newsletter, Contact Quarterly began as a forum for discussion of the emerging dance form Contact Improvisation (CI).
 Serving as a meeting ground for a growing international network of dance improvisers, CQ quickly grew to include writings and interviews on postmodern and contemporary experimental dance, somatic movement practices, improvisational dance, mixed-abilities dance, teaching methods, creative process, and performance.

 The CQ CI Newsletter, with news and views of Contact Improvisation activities worldwide, continued as a featured section in CQ print journal through Vol. 43.
 It moved online to increase public access in 2010.
-Its final issue as a biannual online publication was released in June 2020.
-The views from the contact improvisation community will continue to be voiced on CQ's ongoing Rolling Edition.
+Its final issue as a biannual online publication was released in June 2020, shortly after the shelter-at-home phase of Covid-19 began.
+The views from the contact improvisation community continued to be voiced on CQ's new blog publication.

 We invite you to participate in the dialogue that is CQ.
 See how by clicking through our website.
-You can access samples of articles from our print journal on CQ Article Gallery, and see listings of dance & improvisation resources worldwide on our Dance Map Directory.
+You can access samples of articles from our print journal on CQ Article Gallery.
+In 2021, we began our transition to become a Resource&Archive Site, with the full contents of our print issues accessible in digital form, and much more.
+Please stayed tuned by joining our mailing list.

 CQ is a resource for: